myrealjay/realjay-translate/README.md

 # realjay-translate

-This is a text translation plugin tat replaces variables prefixed and surfixed with special characters ke php strtr
+This is a text translation plugin that replaces variables prefixed and surfixed with special characters like php strtr

 #Installation